Dynamic-Capital/Dynamic-Capital/docs/quantitative-finance-libraries.md

 - Verify connectivity after installation with the package's health-check or simple data download examples before integrating into larger systems.

+## Dynamic Languages

+Dynamic languages dominate a large share of quantitative research workflows thanks to rapid iteration, rich library ecosystems, and strong community support.
+Use the sections below to zero in on the best-in-class tooling per
+language:

+- **Python** – Extensive ecosystem for data wrangling, pricing, analytics, and production research stacks.
+Highlights include `numpy`, `pandas`, `PyPortfolioOpt`, `mlfinlab`, and `vectorbt` for full-stack strategy development.
+- **R** – Deep statistical lineage with packages like `quantmod`, `PerformanceAnalytics`, and `quantstrat`, plus tidyverse integrations for reproducible research pipelines.
+- **Julia** – High-performance numerics with composable finance toolkits such as `QuantLib.jl`, `Temporal.jl`, and `MarketTechnicals.jl` for fast research prototyping.
+- **JavaScript/TypeScript** – Ideal for interactive analytics, dashboards, and
+  browser-based tooling with libraries like `ccxt`, `lightweight-charts`, and `Ghostfolio`.
+- **Ruby** – Lightweight scripting options for brokerage integrations and quick market data pulls via gems such as `iex-ruby-client`, `alphavantagerb`, and `stock_quote`.

 ## Python

 ### Numerical Libraries & Data Structures